skip to Main Content

 5. Distract him again for about 10 minutes to keep him from licking.

-7. I remove the wrap in about 4 hours, or in the morning.
+7. I remove the wrap in about four hours or in the morning.

 Vetericyn Hot Spot Hydrogel

 I’ve used this treatment for hot spots in dogs quite a few times, and I’m always super impressed by how quickly the wound begins to heal.
 I can see a difference in just one day!
-And, as you can see, just 2 days later it’s almost completely healed.
+And as you can see, just two days later it’s almost completely healed.

-To help keep any allergens and irritants from causing Chilly’s allergies to flare up, I also make sure to bathe him regularly with Vetericyn FoamCare Shampoo.
-The medicated formula is just what he needs to minimize itchiness and keep him squeaky clean!
+To help keep any allergens and irritants from causing Chilly’s allergies to flare up, I would also make sure to bathe him regularly with Vetericyn FoamCare Shampoo.
+The medicated formula is just what he needed to minimize itchiness and keep him squeaky clean!

 save 20% on vetericyn hot spot spray